Jump to content

 Publications about NWT Thorpe Marshes

-James Emerson's The Birds of Whitlingham & Thorpe 2023.
-This includes bird records for NWT Thorpe Marshes in 2023.
-Longer items include a report on a white stork over Thorpe Marshes and nesting cormorants and herons across the river at Whitlingham CP.
+James Emerson's The Birds of Whitlingham & Thorpe 2024.
+This includes bird records for NWT Thorpe Marshes in 2024, and various longer items such as updates on nesting cormorants and herons across the river at Whitlingham CP.

 Updated version (June 2020) of Dragonflies and Damselflies of the Whitlingham Area, which has a lot of records and photos from Thorpe Marshes.
 Report on spiders and related species (April 2020): Arachnids of the Whitlingham area by James Emerson, also includes records and photos from NWT Thorpe Marshes.